-The use of voice search on Google is on the rise since its launch several years ago, do you search verbally or is it just our teens leading the way?
+The use of Google Voice Search is on the rise since its launch several years ago, do you search verbally or is it just our teens leading the way?

 If you aren’t familiar with this feature, its that microphone shaped icon on the Google search box.. you activate it by saying “Ok Google..” followed by your search query.
 Other platforms and devices have been offering this style of search for some time now, Apple’s ‘Siri’ as one example.